artsy/doppler/app/views/content/terms.md

 15.1 You may be given access to certain nonpublic or confidential information, software, and/or specifications in connection with your use of the API, including but not limited to Your Key and any other developer credentials that we may make available to you (collectively, “Confidential Information”).

 15.2 You may use Confidential Information only to the extent necessary to exercise your rights under these Terms.
-You agree to protect Confidential Information from unauthorized access, use or disclosure in the same manner as you would protect your own confidential information, and in any event, exercising no less than a reasonable degree of care.

-15.3 You agree not to disclose any Confidential Information to any third party without our express prior written consent, except (if applicable) on a need to know basis to your agents that may use the API on your behalf under these Terms, provided such agents use the API strictly according to these Terms, and subject to a written duty of confidentiality.
+You agree not to disclose any Confidential Information to any third party without our express prior written consent, except (if applicable) on a need to know basis to your agents that may use the API on your behalf under these Terms, provided such agents use the API strictly according to these Terms, and subject to a written duty of confidentiality.
 You are fully responsible for all use of the API, and all use or disclosure of Confidential Information by your agents.

 ##16.
 Changes to the API

-16.1 The API is updated frequently, and its form and functionality may change without notice.
+The API is updated frequently, and its form and functionality may change without notice.
 We reserve the right to change, modify, add, remove, or discontinue the appearance, design, functionality, and all other aspects of any and all of the API, temporarily or permanently, with or without notice, for any or no reason, at any time at our sole discretion.

-16.2 You agree that the Artsy Parties will not be liable to you or any third party for any damages or losses of any kind resulting directly or indirectly from any changes made by us to the API, including, but not limited to, any loss of or inability to do business or to provide or use any product (including but not limited to Your Application), service, or API Content.

 ##17.
 Changes to these Terms

 17.1 We reserve the right to change these Terms from time to time at our sole discretion, including the right to change, modify, add or remove any part of these Terms.

 17.2 You agree that we may notify you of any changes to these Terms by posting the updated Terms on the Services or otherwise making them available to you, and you agree to review these Terms regularly and inform yourself of all applicable changes.

-17.3 All changes to these Terms will be effective when posted on the Services or otherwise made available to you, or at such later date as may be specified in the updated Terms.

-17.4 By continuing to use the API after any changes to these Terms become effective, you agree to be bound by such changes and the updated Terms.
+All changes to these Terms will be effective when posted on the Services or otherwise made available to you, or at such later date as may be specified in the updated Terms.
+By continuing to use the API after any changes to these Terms become effective, you agree to be bound by such changes and the updated Terms.
 If you do not agree to such changes, your license to use the API under these Terms will automatically terminate.

-17.5 Changes to these Terms will not apply to any Claim that arose before such changes became effective, all of which will remain subject to the version of these Terms in effect at the time that such Claim arose.

-17.6 You agree that the Artsy Parties will not be liable to you or any third party for any damages or losses of any kind resulting directly or indirectly from any changes made by us to these Terms, including, but not limited to, any loss of or inability to do business or to provide or use any product (including but not limited to Your Application), service, or API Content.

 ##18.
 Termination